 In 2006, Keenist was awarded a medal of merit by Ohio’s Alumni Association, which annually honors alumni who have distinguished themselves in their respective professions.

-Both sons, Billy and Christopher, played for the Bulldogs football program at Adrian (Mich.)
-College.
+Both sons, Billy and Christopher, played college football at Adrian (Mich.)
+College and now are coaching in the Oxford High School Football program.